iamneo-production/ea204600-aa0a-4fc8-9355-7db0f82d6b58/README.md

 ### Telangana Academic Grand Challenge on Climate Change
-This repository is for the project for the Academic Grand Challenge on Climate Change Hackathon conducted by Nasscom in Collaboration with the Telangan Government
+This repository is for the project for the Academic Grand Challenge on Climate Change Hackathon conducted by Nasscom in Collaboration with the Telangana Government and Capgemini
 ## Table of Contents
 - [Getting Started](#getting-started)
 - [Problem Statment](#problem-statement)